Security & Privacy

 In Transit:

-• Git supports SSH (port 22) and HTTPS (port 443)
+• Git supports SSH (port 22) and HTTPS (port 443).

 At Rest:

-• Password-protected files use strong encryption
+• Password-protected files use symmetric encryption (AES-256-GCM)

-• Database stored with appropriate file permissions
+• Database stored with appropriate file permissions and encrypted backups

-• Sensitive data is hashed, not stored in plaintext
+• Sensitive data is hashed, not stored in plaintext (e.g. passwords with Argon2id)

 XSS Protection

-• HTML sanitization for user-generated content
+• HTML sanitization for user-generated content (obviously)

 • Markdown renderer with strict tag allowlist